keppel2/pinn-swift/README.md

 * `array`.
 An array is a group of elements with a constant size.
 It is only produced in a variable declaration.
 It never shares its storage, even if sliced.
 * `slice`.
 A slice is an array that can be grown.
 It can be produced by variable declaration, slicing, and ranges.
 It shares a reference on assignment.
 * `tuple`.
 A tuple is a group of elements with a constant size and possibly different types.
 * `pointer`.
-A pointer is a tuple with one or more references to itself.
-These references are of type `self`, and can be either `nil` or a pointer to a different copy with the same type as itself.
+A pointer is a tuple that can be nil.
+The zero value is nil.

 ## Tokens
 * `<ID>`